serverless/serverless/docs/providers/azure/guide/quick-start.md

 $ sls invoke local -f hello -p data.json
 ```

-If you configured your function app to [run with APIM](./docs/examples/apim.md), you can run:
+If you configured your service to [run with APIM](./docs/examples/apim.md), you can run:

 ```bash
 $ sls invoke apim -f hello -p data.json
 ```

-### Roll Back Your Function App
+### Roll Back Your Service

-To roll back your function app to a previous deployment, simply select a timestamp of a previous deployment and use `rollback` command.
+To roll back your service to a previous deployment, simply select a timestamp of a previous deployment and use `rollback` command.

 ```bash
 # List all deployments to know the timestamp for rollback